Sceptre/sceptre/docs/docs/get_started.md

 ## Next Steps

-We have created our first Sceptre project, added a Template and Stack config and used the CLI to create, update and delete the Stack.
+We have created our first Sceptre project, added a Template and Stack config, and used the CLI to create, update and delete the Stack.
 You can find a full reference to the CLI [in our CLI guide]({{ site.url }}{{ site.baseurl }}/docs/cli.html)